pian13131/sngn/Database/Database.md

 - A relation is in 5NF if it is in 4NF and not contains any join dependency and joining should be lossless.
 - 5NF is satisfied when all the tables are broken into as many tables as possible in order to avoid redundancy.
 - 5NF is also known as Project-join normal form (PJ/NF).

+### Indexing

+- Indexing is used to optimize the performance of a database by minimizing the number of disk accesses required when a query is processed.
+- The index is a type of data structure.
+It is used to locate and access the data in a database table quickly.
+- The first column of the database is the search key that contains a copy of the primary key or candidate key of the table.
+The values of the primary key are stored in sorted order so that the corresponding data can be accessed easily.
+- The second column of the database is the data reference.
+It contains a set of pointers holding the address of the disk block where the value of the particular key can be found.

+##### Ordered indices

+The indices are usually sorted to make searching faster.

+##### Primary Index

+- If the index is created on the basis of the primary key of the table, then it is known as primary indexing.
+These primary keys are unique to each record and contain 1:1 relation between the records.
+- As primary keys are stored in sorted order, the performance of the searching operation is quite efficient.
+  - Dense index : The dense index contains an index record for every search key value in the data file.
+  - Sparse index : In the data file, index record appears only for a few items.

+##### Clustering Index

+- A clustered index can be defined as an ordered data file.
+Sometimes the index is created on non-primary key columns which may not be unique for each record.
+- In this case, to identify the record faster, we will group two or more columns to get the unique value and create index out of them.
+This method is called a clustering index.
+- The records which have similar characteristics are grouped, and indexes are created for these group.

+##### Secondary Index

+- to reduce the size of mapping, another level of indexing is introduced.

+### B+ Tree (TODO)

+- The B+ tree is a balanced binary search tree.
+It follows a multi-level index format.
+- In the B+ tree, leaf nodes denote actual data pointers.
+B+ tree ensures that all leaf nodes remain at the same height.
+- In the B+ tree, the leaf nodes are linked using a link list.
+Therefore, a B+ tree can support random access as well as sequential access.

+##### Internal node

+- An internal node of the B+ tree can contain at least n/2 record pointers except the root node.
+- At most, an internal node of the tree contains n pointers.

+##### Leaf node

+- The leaf node of the B+ tree can contain at least n/2 record pointers and n/2 key values.
+- At most, a leaf node contains n record pointer and n key values.
+- Every leaf node of the B+ tree contains one block pointer P to point to next leaf node.